inkognitro/react-app-tutorial/01-setup.md

 [Create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) is built with the [webpack](https://webpack.js.org/)
 bundler which supports several [loaders](https://webpack.js.org/loaders/).
-Webpack loaders do transpile newer javascript or event typescript to older javascript (e.g. ES5) which is readable for all browsers.
+Webpack loaders do transpile newer javascript or even typescript to older javascript (e.g. ES5) which is readable for all browsers.
-Not only Webpack handles the transpiling, it also supports hot reloading, code splitting and finally the bundling of your production app.
+Not only Webpack handles the transpiling, but also supports hot reloading, code splitting and finally the bundling of your production app.
 So Webpack takes care of a lot of stuff which makes our life much easier.

 ### 1.1 Installation
-[create-react-app.dev](https://create-react-app.dev) makes it stunningly fast to start a new react project.
+With [create-react-app](https://create-react-app.dev) it goes stunningly fast to start a new React project.
 The only thing you need todo is to open your console and create a new project folder by executing the command below.
 This command is going to download the typescript starter template for new react apps.